The Fertility Center of Oregon offers onsite Diagnostic and Imaging studies for both Infertility and Gynecological treatments.

 Click on the buttons below for a drop down list of information.

 Women’s Care and The Fertility Center offer laboratory services conveniently located on site.
-Bloodwork and cultures are available for General Health, Hormone monitoring, STD workups and diagnostic testing.
-No appointment is necessary.
+Blood work and cultures are available for General Health, Hormone monitoring, STD workups and diagnostic testing.

 Follicular Stimulating Hormone (FSH)